Your brand is a story. And if you’re having trouble closing sales, you might be telling your story wrong.

 Budweiser and your local brewery both make beer, but… you get the idea.

 You’re probably not the only company offering a solution to your problem of choice.
 So look at your competition.
-Can you define what differentiates your solution from theirs?
+Can you define what differentiates your solution from your competition?

 More importantly: can your prospects?

 If not, you need to highlight the values, the style, and the tone that sets you apart from your competition.
-Keep refining your message until your prospects can not only tell you apart from Competitor Z, but they can also tell which of you they prefer to buy from.
+Refine your message until your prospects can tell you apart from Competitor Z, but they can also tell which of you they prefer to buy from.

 Image credits: Baby Desert Tortoise by K. Kristina Drake, LEGO pieces by Charles & Adrienne Esseltine, and Cows by Andrew Prickett via Flickr Creative Commons License; Heart and Brain by The Awkward Yeti